Lambert W random variables and their applications in loss modelling: Fitting Lambert Random Variables to Insurance Data

-In \citep{eling2012}, 19 distributions are fitted to the two aforementioned data sets, with the result that skew-normal and skew $t$ distributions are reasonably competitive compared to other models commonly used for insurance data.
+In \citep{eling2012}, nineteen distributions were fitted to the two aforementioned datasets, with~the result that the skew-normal and skew $t$ distributions are reasonably competitive compared to other models commonly used for insurance~data.

-In our research, we will follow this construction and include all fitted continuous distributions, also adding three more distributions to that list: Lambert $W$ normal and exponential distributions as our main contribution, and the Pareto distribution that was missing due to technical problems.
-We use the maximum likelihood method for parameter estimation, as was done in \citep{eling2012}.
-For more details of the estimation process, see Appendix \ref{sec:app_estim}.
+In our research, we follow this construction and include all fitted continuous distributions while adding three more distributions to the list: the Lambert $W$ normal and exponential distributions as our main contribution, and~the Pareto distribution, which was previously missing due to technical problems.
+We use the maximum likelihood method for parameter estimation, as in \citep{eling2012}.
+For~more details of the estimation process, see Appendix \ref{sec:app_estim}.

-To compare these models with the competitors, we measure the goodness of fit between data and distribution by the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC).
-BIC is included because the number of parameters of distributions ranges from 1 to 5, making the penalty of AIC quite small as compared to the flexibility additional parameters can give.
+To compare these models with competitors, we measure the goodness of fit between the data and distribution using the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC).
+The BIC is included because the number of parameters of the distributions ranges from 1 to 5, making the penalty of the AIC quite small compared to the flexibility that additional parameters can~provide.

-Before the comparison, let us first look at the parameter estimates of Lambert $W$ distributions in Table \ref{tab:par-hinnangud}.
+Before the comparison, we first examine the parameter estimates of the Lambert $W$ distributions in Table~\ref{tab:par-hinnangud}.

+In the case of the Lambert $W$ exponential model for the US indemnity data, the $\gamma$ estimate $0.496$ provides an infinite skewness coefficient.
+At~the same time, the~fit according to the BIC is good relative to other models; see {Table}~\ref{tab:usa} and later discussion.
+As~the US indemnity data are close to normal on the log scale, the~Lambert $W$ exponential is not really a suitable model here.
+However,~the estimate $\hat\gamma=-0.321$ {corresponds} to a skewness coefficient value of $0.09${, i.e.} this model is able to pick up the symmetry of the data.

+What is interesting in the case of the Danish log data is the negative $\gamma$ estimate, as~{it} produces a distribution with an upper bound of $-\frac{1}{\gamma e \lambda}$, here resulting in $7.82$.
+As~the maximum value in data is around $5.57$, this model allows {even} higher claim values {than} in the data.
+Furthermore, this model suits the data well, as~it ranks high according to BIC value (see Table~\ref{tab:taani}, discussed in detail later on).
+The~fit is not good for~the same data on the original scale, which are highly skewed, and the $\gamma$ estimate $0.096$ can be considered unexpectedly low.